Beilinson--Lichtenbaum phenomenon for motivic cohomology: Introduction

 \subsection{Acknowledgements.}

 Thanks to the organisers of the Winter Workshop on $p$-adic Geometry at IAS, Princeton where this project started.
 The authors would like to express their sincere gratitude to Elden Elmanto and Matthew Morrow for their constant support and for sharing many insights.
-We would also like to thank Kęstutis Česnavičius, Frédéric Déglise, Neeraj Deshmukh, Morten Lüders, Mura Yakerson, and Alex Youcis for helpful discussions, as well as Elden Elmanto and Marc Hoyois for comments on a draft of this paper.
+We would also like to thank Kęstutis Česnavičius, Frédéric Déglise, Neeraj Deshmukh, Marc Levine, Morten Lüders, Mura Yakerson, and Alex Youcis for helpful discussions, as well as Neeraj Deshmukh, Elden Elmanto, and Marc Hoyois for comments on a draft of this paper, and an anonymous referee for suggesting that there should exist a simpler proof of our presentation lemma.
 This project has received funding from the NSERC Discovery grant RGPIN-2025-07114, ``Motivic cohomology: theory and applications'', from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 101001474), and from the SFB 1085 Higher Invariants.